You better brace yourself because today I am going to get all crafty on your arse.

 - Note glitter in your eye HURTS.
 Make sure you wash your hands, thoroughly.

-- Finish off glass of wine and bust out some disco moves.
+- Finish off the glass of wine and bust out some disco moves.

 - Start as in day 1, wine and music.